Rise of Neville Chamberlain: Director of National Service

 Denied the use of compulsion, Chamberlain had to persuade Britons to volunteer for essential war work, and fit young workers to leave the factories and enter the Army.
 He had to address mass meetings and issue posters.
 He found that workers were reluctant to exchange the comforts of home and wartime salaries for the uncertainties of the trenches and a wage of one shilling a day.
 Chamberlain had little confidence in voluntary schemes and they indeed proved unsuccessful, with only 9,000 workers freed to be drafted into the Army at a time when Britain was sustaining huge casualties.

 Chamberlain finally resigned on 8 August 1917.
 He was thanked warmly by the staff at St Ermin's Hotel where the Ministry was housed.
 Lloyd George wrote to his family (in Welsh) that "Neville Chamberlain has resigned and thank God for that."
 He met with considerable sympathy from members of parliament after his resignation.
 John Dillon, an Irish Nationalist MP, stated that "if Mr. Chamberlain were an archangel, or if he were Hindenburg and Bismarck and all the great men of the world rolled into one, his task would be wholly beyond his powers".
 Unionist Party leader Bonar Law spoke of the "absolutely impossible task" Chamberlain had faced.
-Auckland Geddes, Chamberlain's successor, was made a Privy Councillor and had more power and more support from the War Cabinet than he had had.
+Auckland Geddes, Chamberlain's successor, was made a Privy Councillor and had more power and more support from the War Cabinet than Chamberlain had had.

 The relationship between Chamberlain and Lloyd George was thenceforth one of hatred, with Chamberlain calling Lloyd George "that dirty little Welsh Attorney" and being implacably opposed to Lloyd George joining the National Government in the 1930s.
 Austen Chamberlain, the brother of one opponent and, for a time, the political ally of the other, regretted the enmity, "More's the pity, for together if they were together they might do a great deal."
 Lloyd George would later paint a most unflattering portrait of Chamberlain in his 1935 War Memoirs, claiming that "Mr Chamberlain is a man of rigid competency.
 Such men have their uses in conventional times … and are indispensable for filling subordinate posts at all times.
 But they are lost in an emergency or in creative tasks at any time."
-His dislike of Chamberlain is sometimes said to have been based on phrenology, although little contemporary evidence has been found to confirm this.
+His dislike of Chamberlain is sometimes said to have been based on phrenology (According to Leo Amery, one of Lloyd George's fatal character flaws was to sum people up by their facial features, he had never seen anyone with such a small head, and he constantly called Neville "pin head"), although little contemporary evidence has been found to confirm this.
 Lloyd George would also have the last laugh in May 1940, when his speech in the Norway Debate helped bring down Chamberlain's government.